MaggG93/MaggG93/README.md

 ## 📋 About Me
 Hi, I'm Magg, a web developer in progress.
 I'm currently finishing my studies in this field.
 Outside of coding, I'm a big fan of stories, whether through a book, writing, or video games.
-Thanks for visiting my profile!🚀
+Thanks for visiting my profile! 🚀

+---

 ## 🛠️ Skills
 Here are some of the technologies I work with: